agiliq/django-design-patterns/source/urls.rst

 --------------------

 There should be one `urls.py` at the project level, and one `urls.py` at each app level.
-The project level `urls.py` should include each of the `urls.py` under a prefix.::
+The project level `urls.py` should include each of the app's `urls.py` under a prefix.::

     #project urls.py